csinva/matching-with-gans/readme.md

   - already present in the data folder are annotations (e.g. gender, smiling, eyeglasses) + predicted metrics (e.g. predicted yaw, roll, pitch, quality, race) for each image + latent directions corresponding to different attributes for StyleGAN2
 - `gen_latents` - these are used in downstream analysis and are required for the propensity score analysis
 - (optional) can download the raw annotations and annotated images as well
-- all these paths can be changed in the `config.py` file
+- (optional) all these paths can be changed in the `config.py` file

 # Reference